Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

 #### --( Fuuton: Kitakaze - Wind Release: The North Wind )--
 The north wind wind cleanses the world of its impurities and soothes the raging elements.
 Once its handseals are completed, a calm but strong wind blows in from the north.

- - Chakra: 28
+ - Chakra: 30
- - Speed: 16
+ - Speed: 22
  - Seal Speed: 20
  - Tags: Area of Effect, Environmental

-Effects: All status effects and environmental effects caused by the five base elemental ninjutsu (Doton, Fuuton, Katon, Raiton, and Suiton) end immediately, and no such environmental or status effects may be activated for double the user's NDB in IC; however, this cannot end Ignite statuses (which are instead halved (round down)), nor can it end or disperse B- or A- Rank Katon techniques.
-Effects caused by paraelemental jutsu (such as Incarnation of Desert and its associated status, Dehydrate) are unaffected by this technique.
+Effects: All environmental effects caused by Ninjutsu (such as Yomi Numa, or Four Pillar Bind) end immediately, and no such techniques may be activated for (NDB * 2) IC; hoever, this does not end or prevent B- or A-Rank Katon.

+Any Ninjutsu-based Immobility, Paralysis, or Shock status effects are removed, while Ignite effects have their severity halved, rounded down.